thachck/tube.vim/README.md

 * Mac OS X 10.6+ (note that this plugin has been tested only on Mac OS X 10.6 but should work even with successive versions)
 * iTerm2 or Terminal installed
-* Vim compiled with python 2.x+
+* MacVim compiled with python 2.x+

 ## Installation

-Extract the content of the folder into the `.vim` folder or use your favourite package manager Pathogen or Vundle.
+Extract the content of the folder into `$HOME/.vim` or use your favourite package manager.

 To complete the installation you need to set the following variable in your `.vimrc` file: